Water Tank, 2015

 Station Project, 2016

-This station was a green-field construction project in Texas.
+This station was a green-field construction project.
 The scope of the project included all grading, civil, structural, mechanical and electrical work associated with the installation of new pumps, pipe, valves, fittings, platforms, stairways, pump buildings, bridge crane, electrical substation, electrical equipment buildings, and power and control wiring.
 Additionally, Jones Contractors installed all site grading, new roads, fencing, concrete foundations and supports, as well as procurement and installation of structural steel.
 The mechanical work included fabrication, installation, bolt-up, associated fittings, reducers and coating of 2-inch thru 24-inch piping with 31,796 weld inches on 1,320 welds.
 The job accrued 29,718 safe man hours on the project while completing these tasks.
 Equipment installation included a PDC building, one prover, two meter skids, two booster pumps and strainers, four truck LACT units, two underground sump tanks, and two pig traps.

 Gathering Pipeline, 2018